commune-ai/subspace_neo/README.md

 ## System Requirements

 * The binaries in ./bin/release are x86_64 binaries to be used with the Linux kernel.
-* Subtensor needs ~286 MiB to run.
+* Subspace needs ~286 MiB to run.
 * Architectures other than x86_64 are currently not supported.
 * OSs other than Linux and MacOS are currently not supported.

 ## Architectures
-Subtensor support the following architectures:
+Subspace support the following architectures:

 ## Linux x86_64
 Requirements: